 9. New Living Translation Study Bible (NLT)

 This study Bible, published by Tyndale, is my favorite study Bible for the New Living Translation (NLT).
-Even though I don’t use the NLT, the NLT is a top 5 English translation in the United States based on unit sales in the last 3 years.
+Even though I don’t use the NLT, the NLT is a top 5 English translation in the United States based on unit sales in the last few years.

 Some will find the NLT even more readable than the NIV (seventh grade level).
 Purchase this study Bible if you are using the NLT as your primary translation.
 This study Bible will serve you admirably.